Neuron summary (branched structure analysis)

 The calculations are based on this principle: Two stacks with the same number of sections and the same thickness for each section have the same volume. |

-- Cell body: [Area of the profile] * [Distance to the next profile] — (only available for 2+ cell bodies)
+- Cell body (only available for 2+ cell bodies): [Area of the profile] * [Distance to the next profile]

-- Dendrite/axon: Computed by modeling each piece of each branch as a frustum.
+- Dendrite/Axon: Computed by modeling each piece of each branch as a frustum.

 The calculations for the cell body are based on this principle: Two stacks with the same number of sections and the same thickness for each section have the same volume. |

-In Neurolucida Explorer, complexity refers to the normalization and comparison of dendrites among fundamentally different neurons.
+Complexity: The normalization and comparison of dendrites among fundamentally different neurons.

 Complexity = [Sum of the terminal orders + Number of terminals] * [Total dendritic length / Number of primary dendrites]